-If you are not currently in F-1 or J-1 status, you will need to pay the SEVIS fee (pdf) in order to obtain a student visa, enter the US in student status or change to student status.
-Information on SEVIS fee payment will also be included with your document.
-General information can be found at SEVIS Fee FAQs.
+If you are not currently in F-1 or J-1 status, you will need to pay the SEVIS fee (pdf) in order to obtain an F-1 or J-1 visa and enter the US in F-1 or J-1 status or change to student status.
+You will also need to pay the SEVIS fee if you choose to file a “Change of Status (COS)” inside the US, or are returning to Carnegie Mellon after a leave of absence.
+Information on the SEVIS fee payment will also be included when OIE mails your document and general information can be found at SEVIS Fee FAQs page.

 Applying for a US Visa

-Citizens of Canada and Bermuda do not require entry visas for study in the US but must present the I-20 or DS-2019 and financial information when entering the US.
-Landed immigrants from Canada must travel with a passport and obtain a US visa in order to enter the US.
+Citizens of Canada and Bermuda do not require entry visas to enter the US, but must present an I-20 or DS-2019, financial and program information when going through the US Port of Entry.
+Permanent Residents of Canada must travel with a passport and obtain a US visa in order to enter the US.

-In case of a denial, ask what the reason is and make sure it is given to you in writing before you leave the consulate.
-This way you can address the US Consulate concern(s) if and when you return for a second interview.
-Additionally, in case of a denial, contact Office of International Education for advice and new forms, if necessary, before returning to the US Consulate.
+In case of a denial, make sure to ask the consular officer the reason for the denial and make sure this denial is given to you in writing before you leave the Embassy/Consulate.
+This way you can address the US Embassy/Consulate's concern(s) if and when you return for a second visa interview.
+Additionally, in case of a denial, contact Office of International Education for advice and new forms, if necessary, before returning to the US Embassy/Consulate.

 Some visa applicants may be subject to security clearance checks.
-These checks may take 30 to 45 days to be processed.
-If you are notified that your visa application will be delayed because of administrative processing or security clearance, please notify Office of International Education.
+These checks may take 4 to 6 weeks to be processed.
+If you are notified that your visa application will be delayed because of administrative processing or security clearance, please email the Office of International Education with:

 Security Clearances and Visa Delays